markwragg/Powershell-XKCD/README.md

 2) `Get-XKCD 1` or `Get-XKCD -num 1`

-Specify the number of a specifc comic you want to access va the -num parameter (this is a positional parameter so it doesn't need to be explicitly used).
+Specify the number of specifc comic/s you want to access via the -num parameter (this is a positional parameter so it doesn't need to be explicitly used).

 3) `Get-XKCD -Random` or `Get-XKCD -Random -Min 1 -Max 10`